Jamia Fields

-Jamia Ayanna Fields (born September 24, 1993) is an American soccer forward and defender that is currently a free agent.
+Jamia Ayanna Fields (born September 24, 1993) is an American soccer forward and defender who is currently a free agent.
 Off the field, Fields is an entrepreneur and creative director behind Stoic Los Angeles, a high-fashion streetwear brand.
 In addition to her work in fashion, she is active as a sports model and influencer, collaborating with major athletic and lifestyle brands.
 Fields also serves on the board of the Black Women’s Player Collective, a nonprofit organization founded by current and former professional soccer players to advance opportunities, representation, and community development for Black girls and women in the sport.

 Early life

 She was born in Alta Loma, California.
 She attended Florida State University, where she was part of the Florida State Seminoles team that won the 2014 NCAA Division I Women's Soccer Tournament, scoring the game winning goal in their 1-0 win against Virginia.

 Club career

 Fields was drafted by the Boston Breakers with the 14th pick in the 2015 NWSL College Draft.
 Fields would sign with the Western New York Flash for the 2015 season.
 She was selected by the Orlando Pride in the 2015 Expansion Draft.
 On March 28, 2018, Fields announced she was joining Arna-Bjørnar in the Toppserien in Norway.
 Fields signed with Avaldsnes IL on July 28, 2018.
 Fields was signed by Houston Dash for the 2019 NWSL season through the 2021 season.
 Fields later went on to play for the Washington Spirit, Valur, and Stallion Laguna in the following years.